rathorsunpreet/rathorsunpreet/README.md

 ### Hello, I am Sunny (Sunpreet Singh Rathor).
-### Moved mouch of my work to Codeberg!
+### Moved much of my work to Codeberg!
 Leaving this here if I want to contribute to Github Projects and for visibility.

 ## About Me: